ebikatsudon/VTubeStudio/Spout2-Background.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/hint_top.png]]
 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/bunny_point.png|alt="Important Point!!"|height=59px|width=189px]]<br/>
-This will show whatever is shown in the Spout2 stream directly in VTube Studio.
-Like an OBS "screen capture", this can be very dangerous.
-Be careful with this!!
+⚠️ ⚠️ ⚠️  This will show whatever is shown in the Spout2 stream directly in VTube Studio.
+Like an OBS "screen capture", this can be very dangerous and potentially show private information. **Be careful with this!!** ⚠️ ⚠️ ⚠️

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/hint_bottom.png]]